Drafting a policy

 - Many policies open with some statement of the policy goals.
 There is no "best practice" statement of the benefits of OA or the goals of promoting OA.
 But there are some mistakes to avoid.

 - Don't say that the purpose of the policy is "only", "solely", or "exclusively" to achieve one benefit of OA, or some particular list of benefits.
 Leave the door open to achieve all the benefits of OA, even if you are not ready to enumerate them all.

-- See the entry below on transferring rights back to the author.
-Avoid language in the preamble that could inadvertently restrict the institution, authors, or users in making use of works in the repository.
-For example, avoid language that might be construed to bar text mining or derivative works.
+- Avoid language in the preamble that could inadvertently restrict the institution, authors, or users in making use of works in the repository.
+For example, avoid language that might prevent the institution from transferring rights back to the author, or that might bar text mining or derivative works.

 Types of policy

 - There are at least six types of university OA policy.
 Here we organize them by their methods for avoiding copyright troubles.

 - The policy grants the institution certain non-exclusive rights to future research articles published by faculty.
 This sort of policy typically offers a waiver option or opt-out for authors.
 It also requires deposit in the repository.